-reclassification - The process by which the language proficiency assessment committee determines that an English learner/emergent bilingual has met the appropriate criteria to be classified as non-EL/English Proficient and is coded as such in TSDS PEIMS.
-This is distinguished from the term "exit," which describes the process for reclassified students who no longer participate in a bilingual or ESL program.
+reclassification - The process by which the language proficiency assessment committee (LPAC) determines that an emergent bilingual/English learner has met the appropriate criteria to be classified as non-EL/English Proficient and is coded as such in TSDS PEIMS.
+This is distinguished from the term "exit," which describes the process for reclassified students who no longer participate in a bilingual education or ESL program.